Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 *  `height` (`*positive_number*`, default is `16`) sets wibar height counted from top or bottom screen border.
 I recommend to use default value if you don't want that wibar icons look ugly.
 *  `screen` (`*awesome_screen*`, default is `awful.screen.focused()`) sets Awesome screen on which wibar will shown.
 If you create wibar for each screen in `awful.screen.connect_for_each_screen` function call then set this value equal to screen variable used in argument function (`s` above).
 *  `cs` (`base16.*color_scheme_name*`, default is `base16.solarized_dark`) sets color scheme for wibar.
 5 color schemes are available out of box: default light and dark, solarized light and dark, nord.
 You can add your own color scheme or import existing from [base16][] suite.
 *  `font` (`*font_name_and_size*`, default is `xos4 Terminus 9`) sets font for wibar.
 It is highly recommended to use Terminus font otherwise it may happen that some widgets will show notifies in not right format.
-If you don't have Terminus font on your system you should [install one][Terminus] from AUR repository for ArchLinux.
+If you don't have Terminus font on your system you can [install one][Terminus] from ArchLinux repositories.
 *  `direction` (`left` or `right`, default is `left`) sets arrow direction and align (opposite to value).
 *  `spacer` (`true` or `false`, default is `true`) sets spacer between arrow widgets, see [screenshots][].
 *  `compact` (`true` or `false`, default is `false`) toggles compact mode, see [screenshots][].